ASEC: Our Team

 Sr. Kevin Karimi, LSOSFResearcher, Program Evaluation

-Areas of Expertise: Social Justice and Advocacy for the under-privileged and unrepresented
+Areas of Expertise: Social Justice and Advocacy for the under-privileged and unrepresented, Strategic Leadership

 A graduate of Marywood University, MSW (2017), with successful defense of my doctoral dissertation on Jan 21, 2020.
 I will receive my PhD in Strategic Leadership and Administrative Studies from Marywood University on May 16, 2020.
 I am an international student from Kenya, where I earned a BA in Sociology - Major & MA in Philosophy both from the University of Nairobi (Kenya).

 My Special interests are in Social Justice and Advocacy for the under-privileged and unrepresented.
 I had the honor of being the recipient of Marywood's Eva Connors Peace Medal (2017).